The Power of Elementary Math Manipulatives

 That’s exactly why many teachers use manipulatives in their classrooms.
 Manipulatives help students grasp abstract concepts by letting them pick things up, look at them carefully, and move them around.
 You can successfully use elementary math manipulatives to enhance your math lessons and watch your students connect the ideas they are learning.

-What are manipulatives in math?
-They are tools that are used to help students visualize ideas.
+Manipulatives are tools that are used to help students visualize ideas.
 Students become more engaged in their learning as they work with manipulatives.
-Manipulatives come in many shapes and sizes, and research shows that using them has a positive effect on students’ understanding.
+They come in many shapes and sizes, and research shows that using them has a positive effect on students’ understanding.

 What’s the Point?